ArvinSamadabadi/Jonathan_Grizzle_Snake_Game/projectroadmap.md

 11. I would like for the timer and directions to be in the pygame window and not in the terminal.
 I think this has to do with blit and render.- DONE
 12. I would like to add "Your Score:  "Points!!" to the top of the window where the score count is kept!
 It should be center instead of the top left corner of the window- DONE
 13. The name of the window needs to be changed to say "Snake Game".
 This has to do with the set caption line of code.-DONE
+14. I would like make the die message at the very end center on the window.
+This is very simple to fix with changing the blit line of code.-DONE
-14. Finally, the game needs to be tested to make sure everything works.
+15. Finally, the game needs to be tested to make sure everything works.
 In this stage, all of the bugs will be worked out to make the final product. -DONE

 To be completed in in Sping 2019:

-15. Add animation to the end of the game.
+16. Add animation to the end of the game.
 When the games ends, I would like for the snake to be carried away by a bird.
 This is will require much effort, so this is take some time to complete.
-16. I would like to find a way to make the game loop endlessly.
+17. I would like to find a way to make the game loop endlessly.
 I think that this would require to put the whole game inside a while True loop.
 It will difficult to make sure that all of the functions and loops are spaced correctly in order for the game to still run.
-17. I would like for the user to be able to pick their color of snake.
+18. I would like for the user to be able to pick their color of snake.
 Since this game only covers the basics of Python, it will be a challenge to let the user chose the color.
 I know that this will require an input at the beginning of the game.
+19. I would like for the user to see their score from the previous attempt.
+This will require reading and writing to a file.
-18. Last, I would like to publish this code, so that I can make it into a mobile app on Apple or Andriod.
+20. Last, I would like to publish this code into the APP store or Google Play, so I can make it into a mobile app on Apple or Andriod.